Dear Customer;

 - There is no significant impact on the effectiveness of the Certified Management System.

-We present this for your information.
+We present this information for your attention.